 For more information, please visit the following sites.

-All pre- and post-consumer compostable items are sorted at the Dining Room, then transported by North Bay Recycling to the Carneros Ranch in Petaluma.
+All pre- and post-consumer compostable items are sorted, then transported by North Bay Recycling to the Carneros Ranch in Petaluma.
 In turn, an estimated 40 tons of material is expected to be salvaged each semester.

 The program utilizes nature's process of recycling organic materials – including paper, egg shells and yard trimmings – into a rich soil known as compost.